Find out more about autism and relationships.

 Dating and Relationships

-People on the autism spectrum or with other developmental disabilities still desire to have friendships and relationships.
-However, people with autism spectrum disorders often have difficulty forming relationships for a variety of reasons, including difficulty understanding social nuances.
+People living with an autism spectrum disorder still desire friendships and relationships.
+However, people who have disabilities often have trouble forming relationships for a variety of reasons.

 » learn more